 One way to save money on an electric inboard is to do the installation yourself.
 There are a few DIY electric inboard boat motor conversion kits available on the market.

-I’ve spoken with a few sailors who’ve had great success replacing their inboard diesel engines with these electric boat motor conversion kits from Thunderstruck-EV, an electric drives manufacturer in Santa Rosa, California.
+I’ve spoken with a few sailors who’ve had great success replacing their inboard diesel engines with these electric boat motor conversion kits from Thunderstruck-EV, an electric drive manufacturer in Santa Rosa, California.

 Key features of electric inboard boat motors